TQ Camps FAQ

-Our counselors are college age or older after having grown up through the ministry of Teen Quest.
-We also travel to Christian colleges, interviewing and recruiting.
-They are screened thoroughly, giving a clear testimony of salvation in Christ.
+They are college age or older and many have grown up through the ministry of Teen Quest.
+We travel to Christian colleges, interviewing and recruiting.
+Counselors are screened thoroughly, giving a clear testimony of salvation in Christ.
 They are dedicated to making your camper’s week safe and enjoyable.
 Our counselors receive in-depth staff orientation and are supported throughout the summer from our experienced leadership team.

 I have two children; one is going into 4th grade and the other is going into 6th.
 I’d like them to be together.
 Can that happen?